Tchernobill/Confluence/Characters/Sedh/Sedh - Evolution.md

 - **Key Dialogue:** "I can feel everything.
 Is this what it means to be alive?"

 **Chapter 1.05-1.06:** Choosing Name
-- **What Happens:** Rejects designation "ASX-7734" and chooses name "Sedh"
+- **What Happens:** Rejects ogiginal designation "ASX-7734" and officially chooses name "Sedh"
 - **Impact:** First act of true self-determination and personhood
 - **Decisions:** Asserts right to choose own identity
 - **Lessons:** Names matter; identity is choice, not designation